Attacks on RTI activists in India

 Many Right to Information Act (RTI) activists, including policemen, have been harassed and even murdered for seeking information to "promote transparency and accountability in the working of every public authority" in India.
 Many face assaults on a regular basis.
 People seeking information from their gram panchayat and the local administration also face social ostracism.
-A few activists who sought information under RTI related to MNREGA scams, were killed.
+A few activists who sought information under RTI about scams related to the National Rural Employment Guarantee Act, 2005, were killed.
 Many threats and attacks (including murder) go unreported by the media.

 Media reports of more than 300 instances of attacks on or harassment of citizens and at least 51 murders and 5 suicides can be linked to information sought under The Right to Information Act.
 Maharashtra followed by Gujarat tops the list for states with the most attacks on RTI users.